HP (Hewlett-Packard) is a multinational information technology (IT) company that sells hardware, software and related business services.

-HP (Hewlett-Packard), perhaps best known for its line of personal computer printers, has also long been a leader in mid-range computer systems.
-Founded in 1939 by Stanford University grads, William R. Hewlett and David Packard, HP is the original garage start-up.
-In fact, in 1989, the garage where Bill and Dave (as they were always known within the company) first worked manufacturing audio oscillators was declared a California State Historical Landmark and is considered the birthplace of Silicon Valley.
-With their corporate headquarters in Palo Alto, California, HP in 1999 was a $40 billion (revenue) multinational organization.
+Founded in 1939 by Stanford University Engineering graduates William R. Hewlett and David Packard, HP could be considered the first garage startup.
+Bill and Dave (as they were known within the company) first worked in a single-car garage manufacturing audio oscillators.
+The garage was declared a California State Historical Landmark in 1989 and is considered the birthplace of Silicon Valley.
+The company's headquarters are in Palo Alto, California.